USDA FoodKeeper – Cold Storage Guidelines

 A5 Wagyu Beef can be stored in the freezer for up to 6 months without significant quality loss.
 To maintain freshness, wrap it tightly in freezer-safe packaging to prevent freezer burn.
 Thaw in the refrigerator before cooking for best results.

 If A5 Wagyu Beef has been refrigerated for 4 days, it is best to consume it within the recommended 3-day shelf life.
 After the expiration date, the quality may degrade, and there's an increased risk of spoilage.
-When in doubt, it's safer to discard it to prevent foodborne illness.
+When in doubt, it's safer to discard it to reduce the risk of foodborne illness.

 The type of packaging can impact the shelf life of A5 Wagyu Beef.
 Vacuum-sealed packaging helps extend the freshness by reducing exposure to air and preventing freezer burn.
 Ensure the packaging is airtight and freezer-safe for optimal storage conditions.